Helen E. Hokinson

-Helen Elna Hokinson (June 29, 1893 - November 1, 1949) was an American cartoonist and a staff cartoonist for The New Yorker.
+Helen Elna Hokinson (June 29, 1893 - November 1, 1949) was an American cartoonist and a staff artist for The New Yorker.
 Over a 20-year span, she contributed 68 covers and more than 1,800 cartoons to The New Yorker.

 Life and career

-She was born in Mendota, Illinois, the daughter of Adolph Hokinson, a farm machinery salesman, and Mary Hokinson, the daughter of Phineas Wilcox, the "Carpenter Orator".
+Hokinson was born in Mendota, Illinois, the daughter of Adolph Hokinson, a farm machinery salesman, and Mary Hokinson, the daughter of Phineas Wilcox, the "Carpenter Orator".
 She studied at the Academy of Fine Arts (now known as the School of the Art Institute of Chicago), and worked as a freelance fashion illustrator in Chicago for department stores such as Marshall Field's.